 Working Hours and Conditions

 Most writers don’t have a typical work schedule; their days can begin as early or as late they want, provided they meet the deadlines set by their editor or publisher.
 The in-house writers may have typical 9-5 working hours and will spend most of their day researching, and writing on specific topics, while those who work remotely manage their time between different clients.
 Freelance writers have more freedom when it comes to their schedules but they must also constantly build their connections to have a steady income.

 Salaries can vary, depending on the type of writing you are doing and the industry you are in.
 But according to Payscale, full-time or professional writers can earn an average yearly salary of £22,017 ($29,164).
 While freelance writers get paid between £7 - £40 ($9 - $53) per hour, depending on the length and quality of the articles they produce.

 2. Get the Qualifications

-It is possible to become a writer without any technical training (look at the famous J.K.
-Rowling, for example).
-But, if you do want professional teaching and experience, it’s advised to complete a degree in a literary related course, including, English, Creative Writing, Journalism, Marketing, Media or Communications); this will mean that you'll receive professional feedback, exposure and access to industry connections.
-You’ll also develop a real understanding of what type of writer you want to become and will truly sharpen your technique and skills.
+Although it's entirely possible to become a writer without any technical training, it’s advised that you complete a degree in a literary related course (such as English, Creative Writing, Journalism, Marketing, Media or Communications); this will mean that you'll receive professional feedback, exposure and access to industry connections.
+You’ll also develop a real understanding of what type of writer you want to become, as well as sharpen your technique and skills.

 3. Land Your First Job

 Whether you’re fresh out of university, or hoping for a career change, landing your first job as a writer requires a lot of perseverance.
 Get your feet wet by starting your own blog.
 This will help you get in the groove of writing again, it will also give you a clearer picture of the kind of topics you’re drawn to.